modelteam-ai/modelteam.ai/README_org.md

 ### 1. Setup

-- Run the setup script to download the dependencies and models to your local machine
+- Run [setup.py](setup.py) to download the dependencies and models to your local machine
 - This will create a virtual environment and install all the dependencies.
 It will not affect your system python.